 You can also consider booking a dinner cruise on the Seine for a special year-end lunch or dinner.

-See this page at GetYourGuide to browse a wide variety of dinner cruise packages.
-Make sure to book sooner than later to ensure you get a table.
+See this page at GetYourGuide to browse a wide variety of Seine River dinner cruise packages.
+Make sure to reserve sooner than later to ensure you snag a table.

 Disclosure: This post contains an affiliate link.
 While it comes at no additional cost to you to book products or services through it, it helps to fund more free, in-depth features here at Paris Unlocked.
 Thank you.